syncfusion/ej2-javascript-docs/src/maps/maps/how-to/bing-map.md

 # Display geometry shape in bing maps

-Usually bing map displays the maps in satellite view in which you can't make changes as per your requirement.
+Usually bing map displays the Maps in satellite view in which you can't make changes as per your requirement.
 To over come this, you can add maps shape as sublayer over the bing map and you can customize it as per your requirement.
 Kindly follow the below steps to add geometry shapes as sublayer in bing maps.

 **Step 1**:

-To render the map control as bing map, please set the layerType as bing and also provide your bing map's key.
+To render the Maps control as bing map, set the [`layerType`](../api/maps/layerSettingsModel/#layertype) as **Bing** and also provide the key for the bing map.

 {% tab template="maps/default-map", sourceFiles="index.ts,index.html" ,es5Template="bing" %}